Colorado's Travis Hunter 2-3 Weeks Away from Return After Injury, Deion Sanders Says

 In the Buffs' 45-42 season-opening road win over TCU, Hunter went off for 11 receptions for 119 yards on offense and also recorded an acrobatic interception on defense.

-That performance garnered Hunter some Heisman Trophy buzz, and he followed it up with another solid showing in a home win over Nebraska, recording three grabs for 73 yards, as well as four tackles and one pass defended.
+That performance garnered Hunter some Heisman Trophy buzz, and he followed it up with another solid showing in a home win over Nebraska.
+He finished with three catches for 73 yards as well as four tackles and one pass defended.

 Hunter got injured in the first half of the double-overtime win over Colorado State, and although he went back into the game afterward, he was taken to the hospital at halftime and did not return.